fancherblack/dvvy/README.md

 # dvvy Installation & Configuration

+Check [this page](https://redfactorapps.com/products/dvvy/) for a summary of dvvy's capabilities.

 Read on for information pertaining to the installation and configuration of the dvvy Chargeback app for Splunk Enterprise, part of the RedFactor Success Suite.